matthias-bs/arduino-pico-sleep/README.md

 # arduino-pico-sleep
-Example sketch for using sleep mode with Arduino Pico RP2040
+Example sketch for using sleep mode (wake-up by RTC) with Arduino Pico RP2040

 This example allows to implement a sleep function similar to the ESP32's.
 See the differences below: